How Smart Nonprofit Leaders Create Lasting Impact

 This series is one of the many ways we help clients of Development Without Limits connect and learn from peers so they can deepen their leadership, improve their programming and reach more clients.

 I had a lovely conversation with Carlos Santini, an energetic colleague in the afterschool and youth development field.
 In his leadership, Carlos draws upon lessons from his mentor and is now embracing his role as a way to share his own experiences with the field.
-Carlos is currently the Chief Executive Officer of Mizzen by Mott, an all-in-one tool for K-12 learning resources.
+Carlos is currently the Chief Executive Officer of Mizzen Education, an all-in-one tool for K-12 learning resources.
 At no charge, Mizzen provides high-quality resources and experiences for youth-serving professionals that spark curiosity, joy and a love of learning for children and youth.

 Q: What are you most proud of in your own personal leadership journey?

 I read an article about leaders who surround themselves with people who think differently and who are able to express opinions without fear of retaliation.
 And I think over the years, I’ve really prided myself on just working that way– creating an environment where you can completely disagree with me candidly, and you don't have to prepare your response, you speak from the heart, express your opinion, candidly, respectfully, of course.
 I think that's the part of my leadership that I feel good about.
 I feel good that folks are comfortable disagreeing.
 And I've grown because of that.
 I've picked up new skills and new ways of thinking largely because of that attitude.

 Q: Can you talk a little bit about how you've grown as a leader?